hkalbertl/BlinkClipsMerger/README.md

   -c, --video-codec              (Default: libx265) The video codec for merged output files.

   -s, --video-codec-preset       The video codec preset to be used for output files.
-It will affect the output quality
+It will affect the
-                                 and not all video codec supported.
+                                 output quality and not all video codec supported.

-  -i, --ignore-duration          (Default: 1) Ignore clips that having duration (in seconds) lesser than specified
+  -i, --ignore-duration          (Default: 1) Ignore clips that having duration (in seconds) lesser than
-                                 value.
+                                 specified value.
+It should help to skip corrupted clips.

+  -f, --camera-filter            The camera name regex filter.
+Such as -f "^Gar" will match
+                                 Garden and Garage clips.

+  --start-date                   Filter out the clips captured before this start date.
+The date should be
+                                 in yyyy-MM-dd format.

+  --end-date                     Filter out the clips captured after this end date.
+The date should be in
+                                 yyyy-MM-dd format.

   --thread-culture               The custom thread culture to be used for date/time formatting.
-Such as zh-TW for
+Such as
-                                 Taiwan.
+                                 zh-TW for Taiwan.

   --font-family                  (Default: sans-serif) The font family used in titles.

   --font-size                    (Default: 144) The font size of titles.

-  --date-format                  (Default: yyyy-MM-dd) The date format of title that using standard .NET date/time
+  --date-format                  (Default: yyyy-MM-dd) The date format of title that using standard
-                                 formatting string.
+                                 .NET date/time formatting string.

-  --time-format                  (Default: HH:mm:ss) The time format of title that using standard .NET date/time
+  --time-format                  (Default: HH:mm:ss) The time format of title that using standard
-                                 formatting string.
+                                 .NET date/time formatting string.

   --title-foreground             (Default: #ffffff) Foreground color of title.